 uiprint.txt.
 Oracle Reports uses this file to get a list of the printer queue names available for printing.
 In

-uiprint.txt, you must specify the printer queue name, the type of driver needed for the queue, the version of the driver, and any special printer description file that the print driver needs for that specific printer (for example, a PPD file for the PostScript driver).
+uiprint.txt, you need to specify the printer queue name, the type of driver needed for the queue, the version of the driver, and any special printer description file that the print driver needs for that specific printer (for example, a PPD file for the PostScript driver).
 Once this information is available, the internal logical printer drivers are constructed and they use the definition files provided to access the printer properties.

 Oracle Reports supports the following printing standards on UNIX: